 - Lemon Blueberry Muffins

 - Banana Coffee Cake

-  Make sure to tag me @butternutbakery on Instagram and leave a review below if you make these Fruity Cream Cheese Danish.
+Make sure to tag me @butternutbakery on Instagram and leave a review below if you make these Fruity Cheese Danish.
 To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
 Happy baking!Print